roman-milk/roman-milk.github.io/foxy-gramma.md

  "A mistake?!
 You think me marrying LeAnn is a mistake?"
 Danny asked.

  "Danny, it's like I told you.
 When I got married, I was young, and I thought it was true love.
 Looking back, I realize how wrong I was.
 How naïve I was.
 I told your mother these things, and she didn't listen.
 She married young too, and she thought it was true love.
 You know how long that lasted.
 She realized how wrong she was too.
 I'm just hoping you're smart enough to listen to me and believe me when I say I know what I'm talking about."
 Janice said.
-Report_Story #5